guyrosillo/finalexam/test1/questions.md

 1. Change the font color of the title (h1 element) to any color

-2. Change the background color of the "colleges" unordered list element
+2. Change the background color of the "colleges" list to #c83;

 3. Remove the bullets from the "topics" list items (but not the "colleges" list items).
 If you forget the property name, ask Google

-4. Set the max-width to 300px for all images, but only the ones inside of a figure element
+4. Set the max-width to 300px for all images, but only the ones inside of a figure element The size of the code image should not change.

 5. Change the display property for each figure so that they are all on the same line